estieve/Flu_and_weather_analysis/README.md

 ![NY_precip_prob](https://github.com/estieve/Flu_and_weather_analysis/blob/main/Images/NY_precip_prob.PNG)

-This appeared to me to be a scaling issue with the data so rather than removing high values I scaled records above 1 inch to align better.
-I did this by creating a new column that was the log of the precipitation values and used the records in this value to replace corresponding records greater than 1 inch.
+This appeared to me to be a scaling issue with the data so rather than removing high values I scaled records above 0.2 inches (the average daily total for NYC) to align better.
+I did this by multiplying these values by 0.001.
 While this isn't perfect it provides something that more closely mirrors what we might expect.

 ![NY_precip_corre](https://github.com/estieve/Flu_and_weather_analysis/blob/main/Images/NY_precip_corre.PNG)